SanyamSavla/Automatic-proctoring-system_BE-Project/README.md

 ### Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-This project was made as a submission to our third year Mini Project course.
+This project was made as a submission to our Final year Project course.